TRANSITION

 2. Middle management is the key constituency.
 Show them career paths, not just threats.

-3. Imperfect technology is okay to start.
-Don't wait for perfect AI.
+3. Imperfect systems are okay to start.
+Don't wait for perfect automation.
 Start with what's available.

 4. Celebrate small wins to sustain momentum.
 Every 10% improvement deserves recognition.